-2019 (Philadelphia): Fabian has made eight appearances (six starts) for the Union this season, scoring two goals ... made his team debut with a start in the season opener vs. Toronto (March 2), scoring his first goal for the club
+2019 (Philadelphia): Fabian has made 17 appearances (13 starts) for the Union this season, scoring six goals and adding one assist ... made his team debut with a start in the season opener vs. Toronto (March 2), scoring his first goal for the club

 with a 73rd-minute penalty ... missed the match at Atlanta (March 17) through red-card suspension and served an additional one-match suspension vs. Columbus (March 23) ... returned to the lineup at FC Cincinnati (March 30), scoring the game-winning goal

-as part of a 2-0 win in a performance that also saw him named to the MLS Team of the Week ... missed the stretch of matches from vs. Montreal (April 20) through vs. New England (May 4) after being listed as questionable with a left ankle sprain ... returned to the lineup with a start at Toronto (May 11) ... missed the matches vs. Seattle (May 18) and Portland (May 25) while rehabbing his left ankle sprain ... made another return, this time as a substitute, vs. Colorado (May 29) ... sat out vs. the Red Bulls (June 8) and at New England (June 26) while continuing left ankle rehab... returned with a substitute appearance at NYCFC (June 29) ... opened the scoring with a headed goal
+as part of a 2-0 win in a performance that also saw him named to the MLS Team of the Week ... missed the stretch of matches from vs. Montreal (April 20) through vs. New England (May 4) after being listed as questionable with a left ankle sprain ... returned to the lineup with a start at Toronto (May 11) ... missed the matches vs. Seattle (May 18) and Portland (May 25) while rehabbing his left ankle sprain ... made another return, this time as a substitute, vs. Colorado (May 29) ... sat out vs. the Red Bulls (June 8) and at New England (June 26) while continuing left ankle rehab ... returned with a substitute appearance at NYCFC (June 29) ... opened the scoring with a headed goal

 2018-19 (Philadelphia/Eintracht Frankfurt): Fabian made two appearances for Frankfurt in the first half of the Bundesliga season, with one league start against Borussia Dortmund as well as a start in the DFB-Supercup against Bayern Munich.
 Midway through the campaign, he transferred to Philadelphia.